Lakens/perfect-t-test/README.md

 install_github("nicebread/WRS", subdir="pkg")
 ```

-You can run this by removing the # in front to the R markdown script, selecting the lines of code, and clicking 'Run' button (or simply press CTRL+ENTER).
+You can run this by removing the # in front to the R markdown script, selecting the lines of code, and clicking 'Run' button (or press CTRL+ENTER).
 Don't forget to put back the # in front of these lines of code.
 Alternatively, **copy paste the code above to a new R script and run it**.

 Now you are ready to define the necessary variables to adapt the code to the data you have collected.
 Your data should be read into R. The current script is set up to read in your data as a **tab-delimited text file** (see the two demo-files in the .zip file).
-In SPSS, you can select 'save as' and select 'save as type: Tab deleminited (*.dat)'.
+In SPSS, you can select 'save as' and select 'save as type: Tab deleminited (*.dat)', or in Excel by saving the data as 'Text (Tab delimited) (.txt)'.

 **Make sure your datafile is in the same folder as the R markdown (.Rmd) file**.
 If .Rmd files are not associated with R Studio, open the R markdown file by right-clicking, and choosing 'Open With' - and browse to the rstudio.exe.